algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 #### Database

 We are going to create a database to store the coordinates of the postal adress.
-Everything will be stored in a SQL database. divided in multipes regions.
-(EUW, EUE, NA, etc...) it's going to be a lot of data to process so that is why we are splitting them by regions.
-The user will have to specify the region of his postal adress.
-Firstly to optimize the search by searching in the right region (the response of the database will be much faster) and secondly to avoid any problem with the postal adress of the user, for instance we are located in Vierzon in France but if we enter our postal adress (18100) it might give us the wrong location because there is also a city in Spain with the same postal code or in Italy.
+Everything will be stored in a SQL database. divided by countries.
+It is going to be a lot of data to process so that is why we are splitting them by countries.
+The user will have to specify the country of his postal adress.
+Firstly to optimize the search by searching in the right region (the response of the database will be much faster) and secondly to avoid any problem with the postal adress of the user, for instance we are located in Vierzon in France but if we enter our postal adress (18100) it might give us the wrong location because there is also a city in Spain with the same postal code or in Italy and so on.

-We are going to use our own database of [openstreetmap](https://www.openstreetmap.org/) to get the coordinates of the postal adress hosted on a azure server.
+We are going to use our own [database](https://github.com/zauberware/postal-codes-json-xml-csv), it is a very simple dataset of postal codes and coordinates, we are going to refactor it to be easier to use, remove the unnecessary data and transform it into a SQL database hosted on a azure server.

-We can also use this [Database](https://github.com/zauberware/postal-codes-json-xml-csv), it is a database of postal codes and coordinates of all the countries in the world; it is a very good database but it is not updated regularly and it is not very accurate, the point of using this one instead of the openstreetmap database is that it is a lot smaller and it is easier to use.

-Since we want to have the most optimised possible website, we are going to store the .json file directly in the files of the website and we will use the module fs to read the file and get the data from it.
+We also have access to another database based on [openstreetmap](https://www.openstreetmap.org/) but it is way too big for our needs because it contains all the addresses, which is not necessary for our project.
+We also don't want to force the user to enter his address, we want him to be able to only enter his postal code and his country, it is more convenient for the user.

 | Database | Pros | Cons |
 | --- | --- | --- |